Hasegawa-lab-JAIST/LI_JINGHONG_Hierarchical-Tree-structured-Knowledge-Graph-For-Academic-Insight-Survey/Readme.md

 ```

 ## Declaration
-**This article of this project has been accepted by INISTA 2024, and future citations should be based on the official version.**
+**The article of this project has been accepted by INISTA 2024, and future citations should be based on the official version.**

 # 1. Content of code
 ## Data_process.ipynb